LaunchCodeEducation/lchs/src/chapters/dictionaries/pirate-translator.rst

 ------------------

-Once we complete a language-to-language dictionary, we can use it to translate more than just single words!
+Once we complete a language-to-language dictionary, we can use it to translate more than just single words.
+Earlier in this chapter, we created a dictionary that linked words in pirate-speak with their English meanings.
+Let's use this to have a little fun!

 Our next task will take a set of text and replace some of the English words with pirate-speak.
 Follow the instructions listed below the editor to complete